Bhaiksuki script: Extant manuscripts

+The word Bhaiksuki written in a modern font.

 The script is found exclusively in Buddhist texts.
 According to the Unicode proposal, "Only eleven inscriptions and four manuscripts written in this script are known to exist.
 These are the Bhaiksuki manuscripts of the Abhidharmasamuccayakārikā, Maṇicūḍajātaka, Candrālaṃkāra, and at least one more Buddhist canonical text.
 The codices of the Abhidharmasamuccayakārikā and of the Maṇicūḍajātaka were once kept in the Tibetan monastery of Gonkhar, and were brought to Italy by Giuseppe Tucci in 1948.
 While the exact place of preservation of the Maṇicūḍajātaka is unknown, and only the photographs of the text are accessible, the codex of the Abhidharmasamuccayakārikā was rediscovered in Tucci's last home in 2014, and is now on display at the National Museum of Oriental Art in Rome.
 The fourth codex was discovered in Tibet and was recently shown in a Chinese documentary; however, information about this manuscript is limited."

 Sanskrit is the main language written in this script.
 It is strongly related to the Devanagari and Sharada scripts.